Kitware/CMake/Help/prop_tgt/OPTIMIZE_DEPENDENCIES.rst

   Objective-C++, assembly, and CUDA are assumed to produce side effects.
-  However, side effects from one language are assumed not to be relevant to another (for example, a Fortran library is assumed to not have any side effects that are relevant for a Swift library.)
+  However, side effects from one language are assumed not to be relevant to another (for example, a Fortran library is assumed to not have any side effects that are relevant for a Swift library).

 As an example, assume you have a static Fortran library which depends on a static C library, which in turn depends on a static Fortran library.
 The